arielsanchezmora/homelab/README.md

 ## Data

-The Mikrotik router is being cabled in the same manner as in the [William Lam's VCF 9 Lab Network diagram post](https://williamlam.com/2025/09/my-vcf-9-lab-network-diagram.html) and I am using the same 10G RJ45 to SFP connectors William recommends in this [BOM post](https://williamlam.com/2025/07/vcf-9-0-hardware-bom-for-silicon-valley-vmug.html)
+The Mikrotik router is being cabled in the same manner as in the [William Lam's VCF 9 Lab Network diagram post](https://williamlam.com/2025/09/my-vcf-9-lab-network-diagram.html) and I am using the same 10G RJ45 to SFP connectors William recommended and detailed in the BOM

 Port
 | Port | Connects to |